Generic Name: benzocaine topical (BENZ oh kane TOP ik al)

 For best results, stay lying down for a few minutes.
 The suppository will melt quickly and you should feel little or no discomfort while holding it in.
 Avoid using the bathroom for at least an hour after using the suppository.

-Call your doctor if your symptoms do not improve or if they get worse within the first 7 days of using benzocaine topical.
+Call your doctor if your symptoms do not improve or if they get worse within the first 7 days of using Orajel.
 Also call your doctor if your symptoms had cleared up but then came back.

 If you are treating a sore throat, call your doctor if the pain is severe or lasts longer than 2 days, especially if you also develop a fever, headache, skin rash, swelling, nausea, vomiting, cough, or breathing problems.